MSD-IRIMAS/COCALITE/README.md

 # Project Overview

 The objective of this project is to enhance performance and maintain computational efficiency by integrating engineered feature vectors with features learned from deep learning models.
-The project explores various methodologies, including the concatenation of Catch22 features with pre-trained LITE models, and evaluates the impact of these strategies on time series classification tasks.
+The project explores various methodologies, and evaluates the impact of these strategies on time series classification tasks.

-This project is implemented in Python and utilizes several libraries, including TensorFlow for deep learning, scikit-learn for machine learning utilities, aeon for time series analysis, and Catch22 for feature extraction.

 ## Requirements